rshubhankar11/Notes/SpringBoot/SpringSecurity.md

 - Remember to include the `csrf` token in forms for protection against cross-site request forgery attacks.

-I understand your request, and I can certainly provide you with an explanation of Spring Boot Security, along with examples, notes, and common interview questions.
-However, due to the complexity and length of the topic, it might not be feasible to include everything in a single response.
-I'll do my best to provide a comprehensive overview and some examples.
-If you need further information or clarification, feel free to ask.

-**Note**: The content provided here is for educational purposes, and actual implementation and best practices might change over time.
-Make sure to refer to the official Spring documentation and other reliable resources for the latest information.

 ## Interview Questions and Answers